Cognigy/Documentation/docs/ai/empower/generative-ai.md

 The [Search Extract Output Node](../build/node-reference/other-nodes/search-extract-output.md) uses Cognigy [Knowledge AI](knowledge-ai/overview.md) to execute a search within a Knowledge Store, extracts a relevant answer via a Generative AI model, and creates an output.

+### LLM Entity Extract Node

+The [LLM Entity Extract Node](../build/node-reference/other-nodes/llm-entity-extract.md) extracts specific entities from user inputs, such as product or booking codes and customer IDs.
+For example, if a user says, `I would like to book flight AB123 from New York to London`, the LLM can extract the booking code `AB123` from the input.

 ## FAQ